|08-11-2012, 09:32 PM||#1|

 I'll have to go back and get a sharper shot of these lovely twisties.

-A little sharper shot of some mighty fine twisties.
+And here it is, a little sharper shot of some mighty fine twisties.

 Annette Is is renowned for it's geologic diversity, including marble.
 Some geologist friends have called it an amazing area.

 Oh yeah, a few dotted centerline straight stretches thrown in for good measure.